think-ke/GovBot-Prototype/admin-dashboard/README.md

-# GovStack Admin Dashboard
+# GovBot Admin Dashboard

-A comprehensive administrative interface for managing documents, websites, and content collections in the GovStack AI-powered eCitizen Services platform.
+This admin dashboard is the web UI for GovBot (previously "GovStack") content and analytics management.

 ## Features